Home > Heat pumps > 11 heat pump myths explored

 An installer will design your system based on your heating needs and property type.
 There are many heat pump models, so they’ll select one that best matches your needs.
 A good installer will also discuss options to increase insulation and draught-proofing, as well as potentially upgrading radiators to get the most out of your new system.

 Sometimes, it might be challenging to install a heat pump in a property for practical or financial reasons.
-In that case, installers may suggest a hybrid (also known as bivalent) system, which usually involves installing a fossil fuel boiler along with the heat pump.
+In that case, installers may suggest alternative options.

 Always check with your local planning authority if you require planning permission, especially if you live in a conservation area or listed building.